pixl-garden/codagotchi/deliverables/report1.md

 ## Minutes

-**Introductions:**

-**Ben** - junior, cs major, big js experience, 2 extensions made

-**Forrest** - sophomore, cs major and a half, big c experience Kyle - sophomore, cs major, c and java

-**Monique** - senior, computer engineering major, done gpu programming

-**Noah** - maybe a junior, c guy, interned web stuff

-**Payton** - junior senior halfbreed, veteran programmer, c, python, a little web

-**Availability:**
+### Introductions:

+- **Ben** - Junior at NAU, first year here after transferring.
+He is a CS major with extensive experience in Javascript/Typescript, and has made 2 extensions for VSCode.

+- **Forrest** - Sophomore at NAU, CS major.
+Most experience comes from the C language (curriculum at NAU).

+- **Monique** - Senior at NAU, Computer Engineering major.
+Her biggest experience is with GPU programming.

+- **Kyle** - Sophomore at NAU.
+Has experience with C and Java.

+- **Noah** - Senior at NAU, CS major.
+Interned at small company doing frontend / backend web development.
+Has experience with C and some experience with JS.

+- **Payton** - 4th year (junior/senior) student at NAU.
+Has been programming for a long time and has experience with C, Python and some web development.

+### Availability:

-Ben: Any weekday after 4
+Ben: Any weekday after 4.

-Noah: Any weekday after 3:35 or friday/saturday anytime
+- Noah: Any weekday after 3:35 or Friday/Saturday anytime.

-Payton: Everyday between 4-6:30
+- Payton: Everyday between 4-6:30.

-Kyle: Mon/Thurs - after 4 Friday after 12
+- Kyle: Mon/Thurs - after 4, Friday after 12.

-Monique: Friday 5-6:30
+- Monique: Friday 5-6:30.

-Forrest: Any day after 5
+- Forrest: Any day after 5.

-**Timeslot for meetings:**

-5pm Fridays on discord to 6~6:30
+### Timeslot for meetings:

+Fridays, 5:00 - 6:00 (hard cutoff at 6:30).

-**Roles for each week:**
+### Roles for each week:

-Scrum Master: Noah
+- Scrum Master: Noah

-Product Owner: Ben
+- Product Owner: Ben

-Archivist: Kyle
+- Archivist: Kyle

-Quality Assurance:Monique
+- Quality Assurance: Monique

-Presenter: Payton
+- Presenter: Payton

-**Planned meeting schedule:**
+We plan to rotate down the list until each team member has occupied each role at least once.

+### Planned meeting schedule:

-Every Friday at 5:00 on discord (can reschedule with week notice)
+Every Friday at 5:00 on discord (can reschedule with week notice).

-**Decision-making process:**
+### Decision-making process:

-2/3 Majority decides decisions
+2/3 Majority decides decisions.

-**Handling non-performing team members:**
+### Handling non-performing team members:

 If poor performance / communication / non-participation becomes an issue on more than 2 occasions, the prof will be informed.
-If anyone has an issue with workload / communication / anything at all, make it known in a meeting or message ASAP
+If anyone has an issue with workload / communication / anything at all, make it known in a meeting or message ASAP.

-**Project idea:**
+### Project idea:

 Tamagotchi Style Virtual Pet VSCode Extension: Keep a virtual pet alive within your code editor by consistently coding, if neglected for too long the pet will pass away.
 Likely will have a backend server allowing users to login with github to save their progress and will be developed primarily in Javascript or Typescript

-**Technologies:**
+### Technologies:

-**How do we plan to learn and internally disseminate knowledge about our technologies?** TypeScript / JS
+- TypeScript / JS

 - Google Firebase (realtime database)

 - C++ (to link with Firebase)

 - Pixel art editor (TBD); Aseprite

-Will hold a meeting (Date TBD) to ensure all team members are familiar with technologies being used (namely Typescript).
+We will hold a meeting (Date TBD) to ensure all team members are familiar with technologies being used (namely Typescript).

-**Collaboration tools:**
+### Collaboration tools:

 - Trello

-**Communication tools:**
+### Communication tools:

 - Discord

-**GitHub Repo address (and any other tools):**
+### GitHub Repo address (and any other tools):

 <span style="text-decoration:underline;">https://github.com/kitgore/codagotchi</span>

-**Github Usernames:**
+### Github Usernames:

+- Ben - kitgore

-Noah - goobyn
+- Noah - goobyn

-Payton- psw35
+- Payton- psw35

-Forrest - 4444est
+- Forrest - 4444est

-Monique - map759
+- Monique - map759

-Kyle - khb48
+- Kyle - khb48

-**Activity Planner address:**
+### Activity Planner address:

 <span style="text-decoration:underline;">https://docs.google.com/spreadsheets/d/1uKDmXju9YDCM9Z30whlacMsJpOrY46bpomFiR16JRBQ/edit#gid=877942987</span>